Alex Olson: Early life

-Son of professional skateboarder Steve Olson, Alex's first memory of skateboarding was of Christian Hosoi doing airs on a Half-pipe while talking on a wireless phone, Olson was six years old at the time.
+Son of Steve Olson, Alex's first memory of skateboarding was of Christian Hosoi doing airs on a Half-pipe while talking on a wireless phone, Olson was six years old at the time.
 Olson grew up in Santa Monica with his mother until the age of ten, when he moved to Malibu to live with his father, former-professional skateboarder Steve Olson.
 In Malibu he started skating.
 According to his father, he came home one day and made an announcement: “Yo, I'm a skateboarder.”
 His interest in skating reignited his father's interest.

 Olson saw his first skate video, Toy Machine: Welcome to Hell, at a sleepover.
 His two favorite parts were Donny Barley and the fall section.
 At a young age, Olson found the artistic nature of Jason Dill's part in the Alien Workshop Photosynthesis video (2000) influential.
 As a young skater, he looked up to: Andrew Reynolds, Jim Greco, Erik Ellington.